 If you have an outpatient MSK physiotherapy appointment booked, please do NOT attend in person.
 Please be aware that the MSK service are utilising telephone and video software to enable the physiotherapist to complete a remote assessment.
 The telephone number will be withheld so please make sure that your phone allows you to receive incoming calls from withheld numbers.
 If a video call is required, you will need to download the appropriate software (Webex) to your mobile phone/tablet/laptop/PC and ensure that you have a web camera and microphone.
 In order to send the invite to the video call, we will require an e-mail address.
 If a video call is not possible, you will still receive a telephone assessment.

 Self-refer into our physio service

-For those living in Evesham, Droitwich, Pershore, Malvern, Tenbury, Worcester and Upton.
+For those living in Evesham, Droitwich, Pershore, Malvern, Tenbury, Worcester, Broadway and Upton.
 Please click here if you live in Bromsgrove or Redditch

 Before you complete the self-referral form

 - Have you been using the advice and tips on the self-help sections for around 8 weeks?

 - Are you still feeling pain or discomfort?

 - Are you registered with a GP practice in Evesham, Droitwich, Pershore, Malvern, Tenbury, Worcester and Upton?

 If you have answered yes to all the above then you should complete the below form, providing as much information as possible.